evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
 Soft close is a standard function for the side doors.

-There is only one roof for this model.
+There is only one roof option for this model.
 The standard is just a regular roof.

 {{< sitefiguresized thumb="models/lucid/air/air_sapphire/exterior_1_st.jpg" title="Lucid Air Sapphire" width="3000" height="2001"  >}}